mesosphere/kudo-cassandra-operator/DEVELOPMENT.md

 | T6   | 3.12.0             | 1.0.0            | v1               | KUDO API version change                    | Operator major version bump |
 | T6   | 4.0.0              | 1.0.0            | v1               | KUDO API version change                    | Operator major version bump |

+It's important to note that **operator versions for different app versions are unrelated**. e.g., in the example above both `3.11.4-0.1.0` and `4.0.0-0.1.0` have `0.1.0` as the _operator version_, but wouldn't necessarily share any commonality with regards to the operator itself.
+The operator version progression is only meaningful within an app version's `major.minor` family, i.e. `3.11.x` and `4.0.x`.

 ### Development Cycle

 Development happens in feature branches which are merged into the master branch